 7. What is systemic venous blood?

-It refers to the blood in your body that is being transported to the lungs.
-This blood is de-oxygenated and needs to be re-oxygenated.
+Systemic venous blood refers to deoxygenated blood that is returning to the lungs to be re-oxygenated.

 8. What is the standard diffusion gradient of CO2?